iwanders/gnome-enhanced-osk-extension/README.md

 Forking because all keyboards ought to have special characters in the same place; 'shift' on the number page should change the numbers to special characters, just like pressing shift+number on a real keyboard does.

 The default gnome on screen keyboard doesn't have this, and apparently never had it as it came from [some android keymap](https://gitlab.gnome.org/GNOME/gnome-shell/-/commit/52a779e432f16785e78a15404da3fdd6252833c3).
+Who needs `®`, `™` or `∆` in an onscreen keyboard?

 Keyboard layers should also not change in width, consistency is key for any input method.